-President Thieu gave to Vice President Tran Van Huong the mission of investigating and eradicating corruption in the Government after winning the election in October 1971.
+President Thieu gave Vice President Tran Van Huong the mission of investigating and eradicating corruption in the Government after winning the election in October 1971.
 Vice President Huong encountered difficulties in finding someone courageous and capable to fill the position of Special Assistant in Charge of Anti-corruption.
 In a meeting with Ambassador Bunker, Vice President Huong “pointed out that it was hard to find incorruptible and bold officers to work in this field.”
-It was not until February 1972 that he succeeded in recruiting my brother to lend him a hand to to this highly demanding job.
+It was not until February 1972 that he succeeded in recruiting my brother to lend him a hand to this highly demanding job.

-On February 12, 1972, on behalf of Vice President Tran Van Huong, my brother and Judge Nguyen Thanh Van, entered Bishop Jean Cassainge’s bedroom, founder and director of Di Linh leprosarium, to reward him with the National Medal.
+On February 12, 1972, on behalf of Vice President Tran Van Huong, my brother, and Judge Nguyen Thanh Van, entered Bishop Jean Cassainge’s bedroom, founder and director of Di Linh leprosarium, to reward him with the National Medal.

 The first corruption target my brother aimed at was the Military Retirement Fund.
 This fund was built out of a monthly contribution of 100 piasters each of the one million soldiers.
-Its capital had bulged up to more than 3 million piasters and was used by General Vy to do business in the creation of one bank and six companies: COGIVINA , SICOVINA, VICCO, VINAVATCO, ICICO.
-My brother “stated that his staff consisted of himself and one aide which was totally inadequate.”
+Its capital had bulged up to more than 3 million piasters and was used by General Vy to do business in the creation of one bank and six companies: COGIVINA, SICOVINA, VICCO, VINAVATCO, ICICO.
+My brother “stated that his staff consisted of himself and one aide, which was totally inadequate.”
 And that “in May 1972, the anti-corruption campaign was getting nowhere and that the cabinet Ministers and the Prime Minister were not cooperating with him”, furthermore “some pressure had been exerted from various quarters against investigators of SMASF.
-Some military security service officers working on the case were reminded by persons in Ministry of Defense that after the investigation was concluded they would still be under Ministry of Defense discipline.
+Some military security service officers working on the case were reminded by persons in the Ministry of Defense that after the investigation was concluded, they would still be under the Ministry of Defense discipline.
 This was taken as a threat by the Military Security Service officers involved.”

 Ambassador Whitehouse comments:

 Instead, my brother envisioned and made big plans to attack all directions.
-He mentioned the Power Company, Air Vietnam, the Presidential Special Advisor, Lieutenant General Dang Van Quang, the Judicial Branch, the Judicial Police and Phung Hoang Program.
+He mentioned the Power Company, Air Vietnam, the Presidential Special Advisor, Lieutenant General Dang Van Quang, the Judicial Branch, the Judicial Police, and Phung Hoang Program.

 The investigation of the Power Company, Air Vietnam, the Presidential Special Advisor, Lieutenant General Dang Van Quang, could not be carried on because of President Thieu’s intervention (his daughter was about to get married with the son of Air Vietnam Director and the President protected General Quang, his closest associate).

-The investigation of the Judicial Branch encountered strong resistance from the Minister of Justice, Le Van Thu, who gave protection to Judge Huynh Khac Dung.
+The investigation of the Judicial Branch encountered stiff resistance from the Minister of Justice, Le Van Thu, who gave protection to Judge Huynh Khac Dung.
 My brother said that “there were indications that the gasoline stolen from Shell at Nha Be may have been transported to Cambodia and sold to the NVA.
-In any case, he said, the prevalence of corrupt practices within the GVN Judicial System, including collusion among judges, lawyers, prosecutors and plaintiffs, was a serious matter.”
+In any case, he said, the prevalence of corrupt practices within the GVN Judicial System, including collusion among judges, lawyers, prosecutors, and plaintiffs, was a serious matter.”

 The investigation of the Judicial Police was disrupted by Colonel Nguyen Khac Binh’s action.
-Instead of punishing the culprits, he instigated a total transfer of all judicial police officers from region to district level.
+Instead of punishing the culprits, he instigated a total transfer of all judicial police officers from the region to the district level.

-The main issue in the Phuong Hoang program was “pay-offs in return for release of alleged VC suspects.”
+The main issue in the Phuong Hoang program was “pay-offs in return for the release of alleged VC suspects.”
 My brother said that “there were too many such allegations involving the Phung Hoang program and that this kind of blackmail was particularly harmful both to GVN prestige among the people and to the effectiveness of Phung Hoang.”